perscamden/asylum_diary/README.md

 ### An incomplete encapsulation

 (The years-long insult and torture are backed with power abuse and impunity.
-They might claim what they do are nothing serious, but see for yourself.
-They are proud committing them, yet abuse power to cover.
+They might claim what they do are nothing serious.
+They might be doing all these because of pettiness, but their crimes are surely not petty.
+Or they might claim that I was the one who cause troubles.
+That is knowingly twisting the fact.
+They cover the crimes with further crimes and power abuse and are proud of what they do.

 Number of involved people are hundreds if not over a thousand.)